 However, I find little support for this notion, based on my analysis (based on data reported in the BP review and starting at Part 1) of the trade flows of petroleum between different regions of the world.

-In reality, the flows of oil to North America, Europe, and Japan from the Middle East have gone down over the last decade, and, the trend is for the proportions of oil to these regions to further decline, in favor of increased flows of oil to China and other Asia Pacific countries, other than Japan.
+In reality, the flows of oil to North America, Europe, and Japan from the Middle East have gone down over the last decade, and, the trend is for the proportions of oil to these regions to further decline, in favor of increased flows of oil to China and other Asia Pacific countries, other than Japan .

 See, for example, my analysis of Middle Eastern exports to other regions, Part 7 in particulat Figure 10 below.
 My analysis showed that for the past decade the Middle East has had flat total export contributions.
 This translates in to a declining relative total contributions to an expanding total global petroleum export pool (black x's and rhs scale of Figure 10), which has been expanding mainly due to increasing exports from the former Soviet Union countries and Africa, not from the Middle East.

-Similar trends are present if we just look directly the raw amounts of petroleum being exported from the Middle East to these regions (from Figure 8 of Part 7).
+As you can see, the proportion of the global exports coming from the Middle East to North America Europe and Similar trends are present if we just look directly the raw amounts of petroleum being exported from the Middle East to these regions (from Figure 8 of Part 7).

 There are also declining export trends from the Middle East to South America and Africa but the amounts involved are fairly small.

 Finally, I animated my analysis so that it would be easier to see the annually changes and future linearly projected changes.
-For some reason, the animation is not very popular, so instead, here are some time-cuts for animation time-sequence of the Middle East’s exports.
+For some reason, the animation is not very popular, so instead, here are some time-cuts for animation time-sequence of the Middle East ’s exports.

 The thickness of the arrows is proportional to the actual amount of petroleum (in billions of barrels per year) being exported to these and other regions.
 The time cut from 2021 is based on the linear extrapolation of the trends shown in Figure 8.

-Based of these data, can you really see signs of how the USA’s and coalition countries involvement in two Iraq wars, and, continued strong military presence in the Persian Gulf have protected the USA’s vital oil interests in the Middle East?
+Based of these data, can you really see signs of how the USA ’s and coalition countries involvement in two Iraq wars, and, continued strong military presence in the Persian Gulf have protected the USA ’s vital oil interests in the Middle East ?
 I don't.

 If the Carter Doctrine is still the policy of the US government, then, either that policy has been a miserable failure over the past decade, or, the policy has morphed into simply ensuring that oil flows out of the Middle East continue, regardless of where the oil actually goes and the hope that fungibility will take care of the rest.